Human-Connection/API/README.md

    to the given addresses which should not happen in development.

 5. Start server

+   Make sure that the `data` folder exists according to the `mongod --dbpath` in `package.json` to write the data into, then start the server:
    ``` bash
    # start mongodb, feathers and seed database
    $ npm run dev